syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ![](SfDataGrid_images/TemplateColumns2.png)

-### Getting Row Index of a Row
+### Getting row index of a row in GridTemplateColumn
 SfDataGrid provides various resolving methods to resolve the row index of grid rows based on certain criteria.
-The actual RowIndex of a row can be resolved by using the `ResolveToRowIndex(recordRowIndex)` method in SfDataGrid.
+The actual row index of a row can be resolved by using the `ResolveToRowIndex(recordRowIndex)` method in SfDataGrid.

-The RowIndex of a row can be obtained from GridTemplateColumn by retrieving the record index of the row using the bound data from its `BindingContext` and passing the recordRowIndex to the `ResolveToRowIndex()` method.
+The row index of a grid row can be obtained in GridTemplateColumn by retrieving the record index of the row using the bound data from its `BindingContext` and then by resolving the recordRowIndex using `SfDataGrid.ResolveToRowIndex(recordRowIndex)` method.

 {% highlight xaml %}
 // MainPage.Xaml